-Most breast and ovarian cancers are sporadic, meaning they occur by chance with no known cause.
-Most women who have breast or ovarian cancer do not have HBOC.
-Current estimates are that less than 1% of the general population has a mutation in the BRCA1 or BRCA2 genes and only 10% to 15% of women diagnosed with breast cancer have one of these genes.
+Current estimates are that less than 1% of the general population has a mutation in the BRCA1 or BRCA2 genes, and only 10% to 15% of women diagnosed with breast cancer have mutations in one of these genes.
 Nine to 28% of women under the age of 60 diagnosed with “triple negative” breast cancer (cancers that are negative for estrogen and progesterone receptors and HER2/neu) will have a BRCA1 gene mutation; therefore international guidelines recommend that these women be referred for genetic counseling and gene testing (see below).
 HBOC is most frequently diagnosed when there are multiple cases of breast cancer and/or ovarian cancer on the same side of the family.
 In families with four or more cases of breast cancer diagnosed before age 60, the chance of HBOC is approximately 80%.
 To compare, the chance of finding HBOC when only one woman has had breast cancer diagnosed under age 50 is estimated to be 10% or less.

 Individuals with Ashkenazi Jewish ancestry have an increased chance of having HBOC.
 Three specific gene mutations are common in this population: